Skip to main content

 6 | 6 - Finished OK

-For a job to use the E.C.O.F. field in the Details screen, the executable in the Command Line must produce a valid E.C.O.F.
+For a job to use the E.C.O.F. field in the Details screen, the executable in the command line must produce a valid E.C.O.F.
 The E.C.O.F. field in the Details screen must reference the same directory and filename specified by the executable.
-If the MSLSAM cannot find the E.C.O.F., the FailJobWithMissingECOF setting in the MSLSAM configuration file determines the behavior of the MSLSAM:
+If the agent cannot find the E.C.O.F., the FailJobWithMissingECOF setting in the MSLSAM.ini file determines the behavior of the agent:

-• If the FailJobWithMissingECOF setting is TRUE, the MSLSAM regards the job as Failed.
+• If FailJobWithMissingECOF is TRUE, the agent regards the job as Failed.

-• If the FailJobWithMissingECOF setting is FALSE, the MSLSAM uses the job\'s termination status.
+• If FailJobWithMissingECOF is FALSE, the agent uses the job's termination status.

 note

-If and only if the E.C.O.F. is unspecified in the job definition, the DefaultECOFDirectory setting in the MSLSAM configuration file determines where the MSLSAM looks for Exit Code Override Files.
-If this setting is blank, the MSLSAM uses the termination status returned to the operating system.
+If the E.C.O.F. is unspecified in the job definition, the DefaultECOFDirectory setting in the MSLSAM.ini file determines where the agent looks for Exit Code Override Files.
+If this setting is blank, the agent uses the termination status returned to the operating system.

 A job must produce an E.C.O.F. name in the format "job name job number.txt" in the default E.C.O.F. directory.